quanticsoul4772/zendesk-ai-integration/INSTALLATION.md

 #### Installing MongoDB on Windows

+**Option 1: Using Docker (Recommended)**

+1. Install Docker Desktop for Windows from [docker.com](https://www.docker.com/products/docker-desktop/)
+2. Start Docker Desktop
+3. The installation script will handle the rest

+**Option 2: Native Installation**

 1. Download MongoDB Community Server from [mongodb.com](https://www.mongodb.com/try/download/community)
 2. Run the installer with default settings
 3. MongoDB will be installed as a Windows service

+**Option 3: MongoDB Atlas (Cloud)**

+1. Create a free account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register)
+2. Follow the steps to create a free tier cluster
+3. Set up network access and database user
+4. Get your connection string for the installation process

 #### Setting Environment Variables on Windows